 88. Make a friendship bracelet

 You are never too old to make friendship bracelets.
-Grab a friend and start making some unique creations to pass time.
+Grab your best friend and start making some unique creations to pass the time.

 89. Learn a magic trick

 Magic tricks are fun, so why not learn one over the summer?
 It’ll impress your friends for sure!